 I also learned I didn’t like guided meditation as much.
 I still do some guided, but I am more likely to do silent meditation.
 If you think you would prefer guided, I highly recommend Insight Timer.
 I also use Insight Timer for silent meditation, using the timer feature instead of the guided meditations.

 I learned I needed to track my meditation.
 I’m more likely to do the meditation if I’m deliberate about it.
-I’ve created a free meditation log for you.
-Place your email below to get the free log and start tracking.
 And if you use Insight Timer, it will log your meditations too.

 And finally, I learned to meditate anywhere.
 I used to make excuses that I had to be sitting in half lotus in perfect silence in the comfort of my home.
 I’m rarely in the comfort of my home, so following that stipulation meant I never mediated.
 For example, I meditated on my flight home last night.
 It was the consistent meditation practice that created clarity for me and helped me make some difficult decisions.